Translate Stories into Insights Fast with Microsoft Power BI

 5. Build Your Measures and Visualizations

 Now that you have your data available, you need to start by creating measures.
-For our case, we used Total Cases, New Cases, Total Deaths, New Deaths, Total Recoveries and Active Cases for our measures.
-Once you have your dimensions and measures you can start building out the visualizations that will allow you to understand the data much more easily.
+For a sales dashboard, you might use measures such as Total Sales, Customer Satisfaction, Total Orders, and Revenue Growth.
+Once you have your dimensions and measures, you can start building out the visualizations that will allow you to understand the data much more easily.

 insights in power bi